waleedalmadhab/search_choices/README.md

       )
 ```
 ### Multi menu paged future
 Future/network/internet/web/API/webservice call displayed paged in a menu.
 This example doesn't work on web because of the `get` function call, though, the plugin features should work on web.
+This example shows that this would work with PHP-CRUD-API.
 ```dart
 SearchChoices.multiple(
         futureSelectedValues: selectedItemsMultiMenuPagedFuture,